 Making A Difference Now (MADN) is a Lexington KY-based 501(c)(3) nonprofit whose mission is to help animals and the people and organizations that serve them; to support other organizations with similar goals; and to advocate for animals everywhere.

-Board Members: Diane Parrish, President/Board Chair Sharon Stewart, Vice President Erin Stevenson, Secretary/Treasurer Nancy Wolsk Thomas Parrish, Parliamentarian Elizabeth Adams - Mark Campbell - Ruth Hufnagle - Judy Sellars - Michelle Jude, DVM
+MADN Board Members: Diane Parrish, President/Board Chair Sharon Stewart, Vice President Erin Stevenson, Secretary Judy Sellars, Treasurer Elizabeth Adams Mark Campbell Dave Cooper Ruth Hufnagle Michelle Jude, DVM Nancy Wolsk

 MADN Short-term Goals Best Friends Animal Society estimates that 1.5 million healthy cats and dogs are put to death in shelters every year simply because there are no homes for them.
 That is 4,100 healthy cats and dogs every single day!
 Countless millions more face lives of hardship on the streets, suffer at the hands of abusive individuals, or are abandoned by their humans.

 These animals need immediate help right now, including:

 Low cost spay/neuter